5.4 Examples

 Entity A should recognize the transfer as follows:

-date.
-Entity A continues to recognize the transferred
+the transfer date.
+Entity A continues to recognize the

-consumer loans and should not change the subsequent
+transferred consumer loans and should not change the

-accounting for them (i.e., the loans would continue to
+subsequent accounting for them (i.e., the loans would

-continue to be recognized on the consumer loans.
-Entity
+should continue to be recognized on the consumer loans.

 should apply ASC 835-30 and amortize the premium on the